ashkitten/bfi.asm/README.md

 A brainfuck interpreter written in pure x86 assembly.
-When built and stripped, the binary is 500 bytes.
+The assembled binary is a mere 235 bytes.

 # About